-Everything To Know BEFORE Hiking The Annapurna Circuit Trek
+The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

-Everything To Know BEFORE Hiking The Annapurna Circuit Trek
+The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

-If you’re in Nepal, you’re most likely here to do some trekking and there’s no trek more grand than the Annapurna Circuit that takes you up 5416m (17769 ft) and across 220 km (~137 mi) of mountains and villages in a circuit that begins in Besisahar and ends in Pokhara.
-After debating long and hard between Everest Base Camp and the Annapurna Circuit, I went with the latter and have no regrets.
+If you’re planning a trip to Nepal, you’re most likely here to do some trekking.
+And there’s no trek grander than the Annapurna Circuit that takes you up 5416m (17769 ft) and across 220 km (~137 mi) of remote mountains and villages, beginning in Besisahar and ending in Pokhara.
+After debating long and hard between Everest Base Camp and the Annapurna Circuit, I chose the latter and have no regrets.

 Nepal is currently open to foreign visitors.
 Check your visa requirements beforehand, but for most countries, a visa on arrival is available.